Uploading your music

 You should upload the movements separately and then edit the score information for each movement to associate them with each other using the related scores function.

-No. Score Exchange will automatically create the parts from the Dynamic Parts that you have configured in your score.
+If you are uploading a Sibelius file, Score Exchange will automatically create the parts from the Dynamic Parts that you have configured in your score.
 If you are using an older version of Sibelius that does not have the Dynamic Parts or you haven't configured any Dynamic Parts, then Score Exchange will automatically extract all the parts for you.

 After Score Exchange has automatically created parts for you, you can manually upload additional parts or edit the automatically created parts.

-First of all, to indicate that you wish to override the automatic part extraction, you must create a folder in the top level of the zip file with the same name as the relevant score, minus the .sib file extension.
+First of all, to indicate that you wish to override the automatic part extraction, you must create a folder in the top level of the zip file with the same name as the relevant score, minus the .pdf or .sib file extension.
 The score file name and the folder name are compared in a case sensitive manner, if your zip file contains a folder that does not match a score in the zip file the folder will be ignored.

 This is an example of the top level of a zip file that you might upload to Score Exchange using the bulk upload function.
 The notes below explain the outcome of this particular file structure.